samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 # Predecessors

+These papers all consider the challenges of interoperability between typed and untyped languages, which is at the core of the gradual typing project.
+Papers about type checking untyped languages that do not consider interoperation appear at the bottom of this paper.

 ##### Quasi-static Typing
 Satish Thatte
 In Proceedings of the 17th ACM SIGPLAN-SIGACT symposium on Principles of programming languages (POPL '90).
 ACM, New York, NY, USA, 367-381.